daurnimator/lua-http/index.md

   - `host` (required) a string to pass to the SOCKS server as the host to connect to.
 Will be resolved locally if [`.needs_resolve`](#http.socks.needs_resolve) is `true`
   - `port` (required) a number to pass to the SOCKS server as the port to connect to

+On error, returns `nil` an error message and an error number.

 ### `socks:close()` <!-- --> {#http.socks:close}